 View the WSU Vancouver campus map.

-The following information is for students newly employed by the University.
-In order to get paid, be sure to contact the financial officer in your hiring department to complete all the necessary paperwork.
+If you are employed by the university, in order to get paid, be sure to contact the financial officer in your hiring department to complete all the necessary paperwork.
 You will need the following forms:

 - Complete the Graduate Payroll Deduction Form to deduct residual tuition and fees from your paycheck over eight pay periods.
-This form is available on myWSU (Main Menu > HR, Payroll & Benefits > Payroll Information > Graduate Deduction).
+Find more information including the procedure to sign up for payroll deduction at Payroll Services.

-Establishing Residency will save you significant money by allowing you to pay in-state instead of out-of-state tuition.
-Begin planning early and read about the forms you will need to document your residency.
+Establishing residency will save you significant money by allowing you to pay in-state instead of out-of-state tuition.
+Plan early—read about the forms you will need to document your residency.
 The deadline for establishing residency is the 30th day of classes of the term for which you are seeking residency.
 Documents must be mailed (faxed or scanned questionnaires/documentation is not accepted).